lelylan/nodes/README.md

 # Lelylan Nodes

 Enable a two way communication between the cloud and the physical world.

 Lelylan Nodes want to integrate the largest number of connected devices to a unique platform, making them all accessible through a unique API.
 A very nice work in this direction is [thethingsystem.com](http://thethingsystem.com/).

 #### Supported Nodes

 - [x] MQTT

-#### Programmed Nodes
+#### Future Nodes

-- [ ] Nest
-- [ ] Lifx

-Help us on adding [new nodes](http://thethingsystem.com/dev/supported-things.html).
+A very nice project to look at for defining more nodes is [thethingsystem](http://thethingsystem.com/dev/supported-things.html).
+Most common connected products should be added.

 ## Requirements